Dronzillla/vu_cloud_lab3/README.md

 # Laboratory assignment 3

 This is a small web application project that I created while studying cloud computing course in the Master's program for Software Engineering at Vilnius University.
-I deployed this application using Render at (<https://render.com/>) using free to use cloud services.
+I deployed this application using Render at (<https://render.com/>) with free to use cloud services.

 ## Requirements